 Bauer Vapor Hyperlite

-The Bauer Vapor Hyperlite is the number one overall hockey stick of 2021.
+The Bauer Vapor Hyperlite is the number two overall hockey stick of 2022.
 This is the latest stick that Bauer has released since the Ultrasonic and so far, it’s looking pretty good.

 - Ultra quick release